-Intertrigo is a skin condition that causes a rash in folds of the skin, such as under the breasts, in the groin, or under the tummy fold.
+Intertrigo is a skin condition that causes a rash in skin folds, such as under the breasts, in the groin, or in stomach folds.
+The rash may be sore or itchy.

 It happens when areas of moist skin rub together.
 Bacteria and yeast can grow in this environment, leading to an infection.